Ancestral Recall (album): Reception

-At Metacritic, that assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 88, based on five reviews, which indicates "universal acclaim".
+At Metacritic, which uses a normalized 100-point scale to aggregate reviews from mainstream critics, the album earned an average score of 88 from five reviews, indicating “universal acclaim.”
 JazzTimes included the album in the top 40 new albums of the year, ranking it #8.
 The review stated, "With its layers of roiling African-suffused percussion crossbreeding with Western instrumentation, gripping spoken-word interludes, and Adjuah’s own trumpet and electronics, Ancestral Recall teems with audacity and authority."

 Giovanni Russonello of The New York Times stated "Since 2015 he has placed a new emphasis on patterned, polyrhythmic drumming, using a tightened-up approach and more explicitly melding the sounds of modern hip-hop with ancient, diasporic rhythms...
 The new album unifies the winning elements of Mr. Scott’s past work: the historical syncretism, the tensile band energy, the powerful physicality.
 Mr. Scott is not a collegiate-sounding trumpet player, and he plays with as much deference to New Orleanian and continental African traditions as to bebop.
 As a result, he plays fewer notes than most jazz trumpeters today, and his projection is more immediately majestic.
 He is following a path of his own, and so far, it’s still breaking new ground".
 Piotr Orlov of Pitchfork Media added "On Ancestral Recall, few elements are left tethered to the time-worn rules of “jazz,” yet, as the title makes abundantly clear, the past remains paramount, and old global cultures the preferred engines into the future.
 Led by voice, drums, and electronics, this version of stretch music cuts most recognizable instrumental sounds loose".
 In her review for DownBeat, Suzanne Lorge commented, "At times on Ancestral Recall, trumpeter Christian Scott aTunde Adjuah’s playing is so full of meaning that you almost can make out the intended words."
 Relixs Jeff Tamarkin wrote, "This is relentlessly powerful stuff, yet it’s never overwhelming—it floats in the air more than it pounds.
 Adjuah doesn’t need to work overtime to find his way into your head and heart; Ancestral Recall welcomes you in."